dantenetwork/cadence-contracts/README.md

 # Protocol stack for cadence
-Smart contracts that provide some of the basic functions of the dante protocol stack for Omnichains.
+Smart contracts that provide some of the basic functions of the dante protocol stack to make dApps on Flow be Omnichain.

 ## Version : 0.0.1